isomerpages/tp-virtualcampus/_events/Temasek LEADership Programme/About Temasek LEAD.md

 strengthen their awareness of teamwork and group dynamics, develop team resilience, conflict management and negotiation skills, emotional intelligence, and collaboration strategies.
-Exciting outdoor adventure programmes, including caving and white water rafting in various countries, will dev elop their capabilities to overcome team challenges.</p>
+Exciting outdoor adventure programmes, including caving and white water rafting in various countries, will develop their capabilities to overcome team challenges.</p>
 <p></p>
 <table style="minWidth: 75px">